 Early Consultation to Refine Access, Staging, and Buildability

-Existing bridge to deck, reimagined in the new house and becomes and deck inthe mew kithcne, transfering light into the hall and study below
+Existing bridge to deck, reimagined in the new house and becomes the deck in the new kitchen, transfering light into the hall and study below

 Early Works